MaciejKrakowiecki/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
-    📊 Dive into the data job market!
-Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.
+        Dive into the data job market!
+Focusing on data analyst roles, this project explores  top-paying jobs,  in-demand skills, and  where high demand meets high salary in data analytics.

 🔍 SQL queries?
 Check them out here: [project_sql1 folder](/project_sql1/).
 # Background
 The motivation behind this project stemmed from my desire to understand the data analyst job market better.
 I aimed to discover which skills are paid the most and in demand, making my job search more targeted and effective.

-The data for this analysis is from Luke Barousse’s SQL Course (include link to the course).
+The data for this analysis is from Luke Barousse’s [SQL Course](https://www.lukebarousse.com/sql).
 This data includes details on job titles, salaries, locations, and required skills.

 The questions I wanted to answer through my SQL queries were: